SalonenAntti/LSTM-Modeling/README.md

 Adjusted: The closing price adjusted for dividends, stock splits, and other corporate actions to provide a more accurate reflection of the stock's value over time.

+## Features

+**Data Collection and Preprocessing**: Scripts for gathering and cleaning stock, sector, and market index data, ensuring it is ready for analysis.
+**Exploratory Data Analysis (EDA)**: Initial analysis to understand data characteristics, distributions, and potential patterns.
+**Univariate Time Series Analysis**: Analysis of individual time series (e.g., stock prices) to identify trends, seasonality, and other characteristics.
+Bivariate Time Series Analysis: Examination of relationships between two time series (e.g., comparing stock prices of IBM and Apple).
+Multivariate Time Series Analysis: Analysis involving multiple time series to uncover complex interactions among variables (e.g., stocks, sectors, and market indices).
+Time Series Decomposition: Breaking down time series data into its component parts (trend, seasonality, residuals) for better understanding and modeling.
+Stationary and Autocorrelation Tests: Statistical tests to determine if the time series is stationary and to measure the correlation of the series with its past values.
+Feature Engineering: Creation of new features from raw data, such as lagged values, moving averages, and other statistical features to enhance model performance.
+LSTM Model Training: Development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.